pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+This project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows the pipeline used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

 The initial model was based on the NVIDIA CNN-architecture introduced in [NVIDIA-architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and consists of a three convolutional layers with 2x2 strides and 5x5 filter sizes  followed by two convolutional layers with 3x3 filters for feature extraction and three fully-connected layers with the depths 160, 80, 16 (model.py lines 18-24).
-As soon as the dimesions of the input images after cropping 3x66x320(RGB) differs from the one of NVIDIA setup (3x66x200 with the YUV color map), the width sizes of the convolutional and fully-connected layers is also different.
+As soon as the dimensions of the input images after cropping 3x66x320(RGB) differs from the one of NVIDIA setup (3x66x200 with the YUV color map), the width sizes of the convolutional and fully-connected layers is also different.

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+In order to reduce overfitting the model contains dropout layers with the keep probability 0.5 by fully-connected layers (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.